 1. Obtain a bachelor’s degree

-All marriage and family therapist positions will require a graduate-level education, but first you’ll need to earn your bachelor’s degree.
+All marriage and family therapist positions will require a graduate-level education, but first, you’ll need to earn your bachelor’s degree.
 While studying psychology or communications can be helpful in this career path, most graduate psychology programs will accept students with any undergraduate major.
 So don’t worry if you’ve invested time and money in a bachelor’s in nursing, history or another seemingly unrelated field.

 In fact, there are plenty of applicable skills from a variety of majors that will help you become a better therapist.
 Consider how the following qualities naturally lend themselves to the tasks marriage and family therapists are responsible for:

-2. Obtain a graduate degree
+2. Earn a graduate degree

 It’s also important to understand the different emphases available as part of an advanced therapy degree program.
 You could specialize in substance abuse, behavior disorders or mental health, for example.
 With a passion for healing hurting relationships and families, however, becoming an LMFT may be the right path for you.